decentralized-identity/ion/docs/Q-and-A.md

 # **Q: Does an ION user node need bitcoin? or just IPFS?
 It needs bitcoin, but it can prune most of Bitcoin's data: all data before block 667000, and all non-ION transactions thereafter.

+# **Q: Is it possible to add other public key algorithms to the DID Document?
+_...like ED25519, X25519 key agreement or custom key provided by external services?_

+You can add any public key JWK representation you want to the DID Document.
+See here for some options: https://w3c-ccg.github.io/ld-cryptosuite-registry/ - just remember that it needs to be one of the JWK variants.\
+(_@csuwildcat_)

 # Q&A section Userinterface

 ## **Q: How can I be a part of this or have my own DID?